Modern Slavery Statement

 Responsible Recruitment

 We undertake right to work (“RTW”) checks for all new Hotel Chocolat employees on their first day, along with regular RTW audits.
-We also routinely check bank account details, telephone numbers and addresses for duplication.
+We routinely check bank account details; telephone numbers and addresses for duplication/anomalies.

-We have a comprehensive approach to ensuring our temporary labour providers are also following best practice and minimising the risk of modern slavery and we have third party audit programme to a) measure performance to agreed standards as well as applying best practice & lessons learned consistently with all partners.
+We have a comprehensive approach to ensuring our temporary labour providers are also following best practice and minimising the risk of modern slavery and we have a third-party audit programme to a) measure performance to agreed standards as well as applying best practice & lessons learned consistently with all partners.

 Training and Awareness

-As the business grows, we will review when to extend the training across the business.
+As the business grows, we will review when to extend the training further based on a priority/risk across the business.

 Collaboration and partnership working

-We are working with Unseen UK to ensure we apply best practice in this space along with the GLAA to ensure we adhere to their standards and protocols.
+We have worked with Unseen UK to ensure we apply best practice in this space along with the GLAA to ensure we adhere to their standards and protocols.

 Safecall have been our ongoing partner since 2016 providing our whistleblowing hotline and internal media which is communicated and visible at all physical locations.